 I would not recommend using steel cut oats.

-You didn't cook the chocolate mixture long enough.
+If your cookies are not set up - You didn't cook the chocolate mixture long enough.

 If you start your one-minute timer right when you see tiny bubbles around the edge of your pot, then you have started too soon and they will never set up all the way.
 The chocolate mixture needed just a little bit longer (like 10-20 seconds) to cook on the stove.